 Welcome to the website of Canadian author Linda Leith.

-Her new book, The Girl from Dream City: A Literary Life, will be published by the University of Regina Press in April 2021.
+Her new book, The Girl from Dream City: A Literary Life, is published by the University of Regina Press on 10 April 2021.

 Having started writing in high school, Leith finished undergraduate studies at McGill before moving to Brussels, to Paris, and to the University of London — where she completed her doctorate on Samuel Beckett’s early fictions.
 Returning to Canada in 1974, she developed an interest in Canadian fiction by writers working in English and in French.